insberr/SpiderBot-Code-old/README.md

 * [ ] Make a documentation (user manuel)
 * [ ] Use mathjs for the calculation command
 * [ ] Make locally hosted web UI for easy configuring
+* [ ] Use JSDoc for making the documentation

 ## Done
+### v1.2.0
+* Removed unused code
+* Added config for the user
+* Fixed file reloading
+* Fixed setting the bot to admin only reason being `undefined`
+* Added CPU Temp and Memory Usage to the bot status
+* Added an on reaction thing
+* Added a stop command (mainly to stop all accidental double instances of the bot)
+* Removed unneeded commands
+* Added user info info

+#### Known Issues
+* User config works but sends the user info message for some reason
+* Lag?

 ### v1.1.2
 * Added `info` command functionallity (not finished)
 * Added functionallity to the kick command